3of3/cloudrecon/README.md

 ## Going Forward

+- [x] Add GCP Data Storage Bucket Functionality
+- [ ] Add Azure Data Storage Blob Functionality
+- [ ] Add Alibaba Object Storage Service Functionality
-- [ ] Create `crawl` command to crawl public/private buckets found in `find` stage.
+- [ ] Create `crawl` command to crawl public/private buckets/blobs found in `find` stage.
 - [ ] Separate out `find` and `crawl` as subcommands.
-- [x] Store discovered buckets in a NoSQL database.
+- [ ] Store discovered buckets/blobs in a NoSQL database.

 ## Disclaimer
 This tools is distributed for educational and security purposes.
 I take no responsibility and assume no liability for the manner in which this tool is used.